mahab2001/Online-Retail-Clustering/README.md

-Customer Segmentation using Machine Learning
+Customer Segmentation Using Clustering
 📌 Project Overview

-This project aims to segment customers into distinct groups based on their purchasing behavior and demographic/transactional attributes.
-By identifying meaningful clusters, businesses can design targeted marketing campaigns, improve customer retention, and maximize revenue.
+This project applies unsupervised machine learning techniques to segment customers into distinct groups based on their purchasing behavior.
+By understanding customer segments, businesses can tailor marketing strategies, improve customer retention, and maximize revenue through more personalized offers.

-Segmentation is one of the most common real-world use cases of unsupervised learning, especially in retail, e-commerce, and financial services.
+Customer segmentation is a real-world business problem faced by companies in retail, airlines, FMCG, and other industries.
+Instead of treating all customers the same, segmentation allows us to identify high-value customers, frequent buyers, and inactive or at-risk customers.

-🛠️ Business Problem
+🎯 Business Objective

-Companies often treat all customers the same, leading to inefficient marketing campaigns, wasted resources, and missed opportunities.
-Customer segmentation allows businesses to:
+The goal of this project is to answer:

+Who are my most valuable customers?

+Which customers are highly engaged and loyal?

+Which customers are at risk of churning?

+How can the business design better-targeted campaigns for each segment?

+By clustering customers based on their transaction history, the business can:

-Identify high-value customers.
+Focus retention strategies on high-value customers.

-Understand customer needs and preferences.

-Design personalized promotions.
+Design reactivation campaigns for dormant customers.

-Improve cross-selling and upselling strategies.
+Improve resource allocation for marketing and sales efforts.

-🔍 Approach

-Data Collection
+📂 Dataset

-The dataset contains customer information such as demographics, purchase history, and spending patterns.
+The dataset contains transactional sales data over several years.
+Each record represents customer activity with attributes such as:

+Recency (R): How recently a customer made a purchase.

+Frequency (F): How often they purchase.

+Monetary (M): Total spend value of the customer.

+TotalQuantity: Number of products/items purchased.

+Average Basket Value: Average spend per transaction.

+These features are inspired by the RFM framework, widely used in customer analytics.

+🔍 Methodology

-Data Preprocessing
+Data Cleaning & Preparation

-Handling missing values.

-Encoding categorical variables.

-Scaling numerical features (e.g., using StandardScaler or MinMaxScaler).
+Removed missing and duplicate entries.

+Filtered out irrelevant transactions (e.g., cancellations or extreme outliers).

+Calculated Recency, Frequency, Monetary, Total Quantity, and Avg Basket Value.

+Scaled features to bring all metrics to a comparable range.

 Exploratory Data Analysis (EDA)

-Distribution of features.
+Distribution of spend and frequency across customers.

-Correlation analysis.

-Identifying trends and anomalies.

-Feature Engineering

-Creating behavioral metrics (e.g., total spend, average purchase value, recency of last purchase, frequency).

-Normalizing variables for clustering.
+Identified skewness and handled outliers.

+Initial insights into customer value distribution.

 Clustering Models

-K-Means Clustering.

-Hierarchical Clustering.

-DBSCAN (for anomaly detection and irregular groups).

-The optimal number of clusters was determined using Elbow Method and Silhouette Score.

-Evaluation & Insights

-Interpreting clusters based on meaningful business attributes.

-Profiling customer segments (e.g., “High spenders”, “Discount seekers”, “Infrequent buyers”).
+K-Means Clustering: Tested multiple values of k using the elbow method and silhouette score.

+DBSCAN: Applied density-based clustering to capture irregular cluster shapes and outliers.

+Compared performance and interpretability of both methods.

+Cluster Profiling

+Analyzed each cluster by computing means and medians of key metrics.

+Interpreted results in a business context (e.g., high-value vs low-value customers).

-📊 Results
+📊 Results – Example with 3 Clusters

-Customers were grouped into X clusters with clear behavioral differences.

-Example (hypothetical):

-Cluster 1: High-value loyal customers (frequent purchases, high spend).
+Cluster	Size	Recency (Days)	Frequency	Monetary ($)	Total Qty	Avg Basket Value ($)	Profile 0	2029	64.5	2.4	705.3	421.3	355.6	Mid-value, moderately engaged
+1	1209	31.3	10.1	5951.3	3440.5	727.0	High-value, highly engaged
+2	1100	211.6	1.3	237.2	125.0	192.1	Low-value, at-risk/inactive
+Insights:

+Cluster 1: Loyal, high-spending customers — should be nurtured with loyalty programs.

+Cluster 0: Medium spenders — can be encouraged to buy more with personalized offers.

-Cluster 2: Price-sensitive customers (low spend, high response to discounts).
+Cluster 2: Dormant/low-value customers — need reactivation campaigns or may not be worth high marketing spend.

-Cluster 3: Inactive customers (long recency, low frequency).

-These insights can directly guide marketing strategies, loyalty programs, and product recommendations.

-🚀 Tech Stack

-Python

-Pandas, NumPy – data manipulation

-Matplotlib, Seaborn – visualization

-Scikit-learn – clustering algorithms, scaling

-Jupyter/Colab – development environment
+🛠️ Tools & Technologies

+Python (pandas, numpy, matplotlib, seaborn, scikit-learn)

+Clustering Algorithms: K-Means, DBSCAN

+EDA & Visualization: Matplotlib & Seaborn

+Feature Scaling: StandardScaler / MinMaxScaler

-📈 Business Impact
+🚀 Business Impact

-By applying this customer segmentation model, businesses can:

-Increase marketing ROI through targeted campaigns.

-Enhance customer satisfaction with personalized experiences.

-Boost revenue by identifying and nurturing high-value customers.

-Reduce churn by re-engaging inactive customers.
+The segmentation provides actionable insights for:

+Marketing: Design campaigns tailored to each customer type.

+Sales: Prioritize relationships with high-value customers.

+Customer Success: Intervene with at-risk customers to reduce churn.

+Strategy: Allocate resources more efficiently across customer groups.